HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Variations.md

 independent transposition events occur in proximity.
 ATAC-Seq libraries are generally sequenced as paired-end libraries so that fragment size can be determined.

 There is no "Input" sequence, although naked DNA prepared with Tn5 could in theory be used.
-Enrichment is determined by using a genomic (chromosomal) mean coverage derived from the experimental ATAC-Seq fragment coverage.
+Enrichment is determined by using a genomic mean coverage derived from the experimental ATAC-Seq fragment coverage.
+As of version 21, large local lambda may be used to model large-scale chromatin accessibility, but this may be turned off with `--nolambda`.

+To avoid false-positive peaks, many of which are derived from alignments to repetitive DNA elements, an exclusion interval list may be supplied.
+Depending on the quirks of sequence alignment, reference genome sequence, and actual genome content, high coverage at certain elements may still be seen, even with a high mapping quality (`--mapq` option) threshold.
+To generate empirical exclusion interval lists, use the [rmsk2exclusion](applications/rmsk2exclusion.md) application with all available samples and replicates.
+RepeatMasker files may be obtained from the [UCSC Genome Browser](https://genome.ucsc.edu) Table Browser and Genome Data repository for most genomes.
+Provide the resulting BED file with the `--exclude` option.

 Mitochondrial DNA contamination is often high with ATAC-Seq data, so mtDNA should definitely be excluded with the `--chrskip` option.